atran1015/ftp/README.md

 python client.py localhost PORTNUMBER

-Notes about our progaram:
+Notes about our program: None

-Things to do after coding part is done:

-push everything into one folder then tar it